History of Henry

 1837.
 Mr. Oakley, who was afterwards appointed Canal Commissioner for the State of Illinois, purchased the colony

 lands, but never resided in the State.
 Mr. Harper was the first of the colonists to reach the colony.
 He afterwards

 held several county offices, and now resides in Geneseo, and is near eighty years of age.

 LA GRANGE – This colony originated in Pittsfield, Mass.
-Alfred Buell and Edward Kilbourn were leading men
+Alfred Buell and Edward Kilbourn were

-resided in it several years.
+colony and resided in it several years.
 He afterwards moved to Galena.

 Before dismissing this subject, we may well remark that Henry County was extremely fortunate in having these